L3GO/login/README.md

-# simple login template
+# Simple Login Template with validation

 ## design was inpsired by Online Tutorials

-## CSS Creative DIV Shape with Cool Hover Effects
+- checkout their CSS Creative DIV Shape with Cool Hover Effects

-### todo on sign up

-- write code for getting the input
-- code for storing the input in localStorage
-- redirect to login page

-### todo on login

-- validate input against localStorage input
+### What it is ?

-- redirect to landing page or sign up page
+- it's a simple sign up and login page that uses localstorage

-### bonus todo

-- hash the password before storing in localStorage
+- its a great way to test things without breaking anything.

+\*Note
+-this is my first working app create please let me know if something does not work

+#### Thanks and have fun using it